Founder & Lead Editor

 Style and Versatility

-If you’re buying the Ariel GTS 24 for style, you’re looking in the wrong aisle.
-This is a functional piece of equipment.
+If you're buying the Ariel GTS 24 for style, you're in the wrong aisle.
+This is functional equipment.
 The aesthetic is "orthopedic chic"—chunky, substantial, and unapologetically technical.

 - Aesthetic Note: Be warned, the "Ebony/Black" colorway has a distinct blue/purple tint in natural light.
 If your workplace demands strict all-black footwear, this might get you cited for a uniform violation.